Prismatik/dendritic-admin/README.md

 npm run build
 ```

-This will bundle the project using Browserify into `/dist/bundle.js`.
+This will bundle the project for production usage into `/dist/app.js`.

 ```
 npm run dev
 ```

-This will start a local webpack server at `http://localhost:3005` and will watch for any
+This will start a local webpack server at `http://localhost:3005` and will
-file changes.
+watch for any file changes.